DOTResize: Reducing LLM Width via Discrete Optimal Transport-based Neuron Merging: Results

 \subsection{Language Modeling}

-Table \ref{tab:model-pruning} presents language modeling results for the uncompressed models, existing compression baselines, and both variants of our method.
-Compared to Magnitude Prune, \method~ achieves significantly lower perplexity by preserving and leveraging signal from neurons that would otherwise be discarded.
+Table \ref{tab:model-pruning} presents language modeling results for the uncompressed models, existing pruning techniques, and our method applied atop the pruning methods.
+In applying \method~atop Magnitude Prune, \method~substantially lowers model perplexity by preserving and leveraging signal from neurons that would otherwise be discarded.
 While Magnitude Prune only retains the neurons with the highest $\ell_2$ activation norms, \method~ uses these high-norm neurons as a support set and redistributes the full neuron width onto them based on similarity.
-Although this redistribution can sometimes reduce the influence of neurons that would have been retained by Magnitude Prune, the advantage of preserving signal from the pruned neurons more than compensates for this effect.
+Although this redistribution can sometimes reduce the influence of neurons that would have been retained by Magnitude Prune, the advantage of preserving signal from the pruned neurons more than compensates for this effect, as seen by the perplexity reduction.

-In comparing the \method~ results and PCA+\method~ results, we see that firstly decorrelating the activations according to PCA improves performance.
-By firstly transforming the activations so that their dimensions are uncorrelated, first applying PCA can help \method~ more effectively identify meaningful similarities based on distance in our transportation map finding step.

-In comparing the PCA+\method~ results, we see that for the Llama-3.1 8B model, our method reduces the perplexity by almost 3 points at 30\% width reduction, and over 1 point for 20\% width reduction.
+In comparing the PCA+\method~ results with SliceGPT, we see that for the Llama-3.1 8B model, our method reduces the perplexity by almost 3 points at 30\% width reduction, and over 1 point for 20\% width reduction.
 For the other models, while Mistral-7B does not improve from using PCA+\method, other models either maintain similar performance or improve with PCA+\method.
-Given some improved performance with the difference in objectives to reduce neuron width, we are able to demonstrate an interesting limitation of SliceGPT.
+Given that \method~can improve performance with the difference in objectives to reduce neuron width, we are able to demonstrate an interesting limitation of SliceGPT.

 Using PCA to reduce neuron width in SliceGPT is the $\ell_2$-optimal strategy for linear dimensionality reduction, as it solves the $\ell_2$ reconstruction problem between original and down-projected activations.
 However, by outperforming SliceGPT in a comparable setting, we can demonstrate that minimizing $\ell_2$ activation distance does not always correlate with improved downstream performance.
 This indicates that relying on $\ell_2$ activation distance as a proxy for model performance, which is common in compression applications \cite{dong2017learning, frantar2022optimal}, may miss other aspects of model behavior.